Quick And Dirty mREIT Discounts For 2017

 Option 1: They sell their assets at a loss and swap to new assets that are closer to current interest rates.

-Option 2: Refuse to take the loss on assets and hedge against the increase in their interest rate risk (duration risk increases when the MBS coupon rate is low relative to current rates).
-This option requires opening up new hedges such as LIBOR swaps that effectively lock in the higher cost of funds.
+Option 2: They refuse to take the loss on assets and hedge against the increase in their interest rate risk (duration risk increases when the MBS coupon rate is low relative to current rates).
+This option requires opening up new hedges, such as LIBOR swaps that effectively lock in the higher cost of funds.

 Option 3: They can hold onto their assets and refuse to take on new hedges.
 This is the option investors seem to assume when they try to argue that "it is only a paper loss".
-If the mREIT takes this strategy, they are facing a large increase in their duration risk and fewer increases in rates could destroy them.
+If mREITs take this strategy, they are facing a large increase in their duration risk and fewer increases in rates could destroy them.
 If the equity losses get to large, they would have to start selling off positions and locking in even larger losses.
-Very few managers are going to like the idea of running this kind of extreme risk and shareholders may try to hold them responsible for ruining the company if this risk turns out badly.
+Very few managers are going to like the idea of running this kind of extreme risk, and shareholders may try to hold them responsible for ruining the company if this risk turns out badly.

 Table 2